Hisense-Ligent/.github/profile/README.md

 These contributions ensure consistent behavior and performance of Hisense optical modules across diverse SONiC deployments.

-### 2. Testing & Validation

-We provide resources in the [sonic-mgmt repository](https://github.com/sonic-net/sonic-mgmt) to facilitate rigorous testing of optical modules:

-- **Test Topologies**: Pre-configured test environments for validating optical module functionality
-- **Automated Test Cases**: Scripts for verifying compliance with SONiC standards
-- **Test Reports**: Regularly updated validation results for Hisense optical modules in SONiC environments

-### 3.Technical Support

-- Technical Support is available under the [discussion section（Q&A）](https://github.com/orgs/Hisense-Ligent/discussions).

-- Please submit a ticket via Q&A using the [announcement template](https://github.com/orgs/Hisense-Ligent/discussions/1) to help us quickly identify and resolve the issue.
 ## Getting Started

 ### Using Hisense-Enabled SONiC Images test